This duck breast with maple bourbon sauce and sriracha is an elegant meal that comes together in less than an hour.

 LC What Folks Are Saying About This Duck Breast with Maple Bourbon Sauce Recipe Note

 “Sophisticated, beautiful to look at, and certainly delicious.”
 “Sweet, spicy, robust.”
 “Definitely a keeper!”
 That’s what folks are saying about this pan seared duck breast recipe.

-Duck Breast With Maple Bourbon Sauce and Sriracha Carrots Recipe
+Duck Breast with Maple Bourbon Sauce and Sriracha Carrots

-- 1 teaspoon (5 milliliters) store-bought or homemade Sriracha sauce
+- 1 teaspoon store-bought or homemade Sriracha sauce

 - Sea salt and freshly ground black pepper